 Temporary Housing Locations

 From Washington DC and points in between, Interim Housing Solutions will undoubtedly find you temporary housing locations you may not have encountered on your own.
 But please be sure to provide us with as specific a location where you need to be.
 This will help bring you precise options that best meet your temporary housing needs.
+The metro DC area is quite large and the more precise we can be with regards to location will fetch precise options.
+Northern VA along the metro lines, Suburban Maryland close to Bethesda, Chevy Chase and Silver Spring and Downtown DC trendy locations like Logan Circle or Dupont Circle are examples of spots where there are many requests.

 Please be sure to put at least the beginning rate on your housing info form to begin receiving options for Washington DC and also be sure to check our amenities page to get an idea of what is typically included (note: this can vary with each company so be sure to get an itemized listing with each offer).